KartikSemwal/Phillips-Curve-An-Indian-Economy-Analysis/README.md

 **_1. Data Collection & Preprocessing:_**
 * Source: Both the data, i.e, Inflation data(CPI based) and Unemployment data were taken from data.worldbank.org
 * Both the data were cleaned and merged to get a single dataset.
+* All datasets are available in the data/ folder with relevant documentation.

 **_2.Exploratory Data Analysis:_**
 * Plotted the Inflation and Unemployment line graphs using matplotlib to check the trend.